 On April 3 Spetses revolted against Ottoman rule, followed by the islands of Hydra and Psara.
 Between them the islands had a fleet of over 300 ships to use in the War.
 Bouboulina and her fleet of eight ships sailed to Nafplion and took part in the siege of the impregnable fortress there.

 Bouboulina became a national hero, one of the first women to play a major role in the Greek War of Independence.
-Without her, and her ships, the Greeks might not have gained their independence.
+Without her, and her ships, the Greeks might not have won the war.

-March 17, 1821 Mani declares war on the Ottomans
+March 17, 1821 Mani declares war of Independence on the Ottomans

 On March 17, 1821, the Maniots, descendants of the Spartans on the Mani peninsula in Peloponnese, declared war in Areopoli.
 The same day, a force of 2,000 Maniots under the command of Petros Mavromichalis advanced on the Messenian town of Kalamata.